AngeloKoulouris7/N7-Glitch/README.md

-# N-7-Glitch
+# A N+7 text processor

-Repository for N+7 experimentation
+A simple N+7 text processor from a list of known nouns.